-14.3 Planning a Rolling Upgrade
+14.4 Planning a Rolling Upgrade

 Planning your rolling upgrade is essential to a successful upgrade experience.
 In the planning phase you specify various upgrade parameters and build an upgrade plan.

 The parameters and upgrade plan forecast all the operational details unique to your environment.
 The upgrade plan performs site-specific validations to alert you to configuration and resource problems which could potentially disrupt the rolling upgrade.

-Table 14-2 lists the steps to define upgrade parameters and build an upgrade plan.
+The tasks necessary to define upgrade parameters and build an upgrade plan are as follows:

-Step Description

-Step 1 Initialize the upgrade parameters.
+- Initialize the upgrade parameters

-Step 2 View the current upgrade parameter values.
+- View the current upgrade parameter values

-Step 3 Modify the upgrade parameter values, as necessary.
+- Modify the upgrade parameter values, as necessary

-Step 4 Build the Upgrade Plan
+- Build the upgrade plan

-Step 5 View the Current Upgrade Plan
+- View the current upgrade plan

-Step 6 Revise the upgrade plan, as necessary.
+- Revise the upgrade plan, as necessary